clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/bare-metal-install.rst

 You have successfully installed |CL| on a bare metal system using the automatic installation method and set the password for the ``root`` user.

+Next steps
+**********

 The automatic installation of |CL| is designed to install with minimal software overhead.
-Therefore, some housekeeping and package installations could be needed before you can take full advantage of the |CL| operating system.
-These instructions are captured in the :ref:`enable-user-space`.
+Some housekeeping and package installations could be needed before you can take full advantage of the |CL| operating system.

-* Create a new user
-* Update the OS to its most current version using `swupd`.
-* Install the most common applications for system administrators and developers using bundles.
-* Setup a new user.
-* Setup `sudo` privileges for that new user.
-* Install a GUI using those `sudo` privileges.
+See the :ref:`enable-user-space` guide for additional information and instructions.

 .. _`information about stateless`: